mohamedomari-hub/metrep-metabolic-reproductive-model/docs/sensitivity_identifiability_bayesian_design.md

 BED asks which new measurements would reduce those weaknesses
 ```

-## Recommended Public Presentation

-Present v3 as the canonical model line.
-Use the single clean MATLAB BED script
-`analyses/bayesian_experimental_design/matlab_original/BED_1M_ALL.m`, which is
-the v3 baseline port.

-The full BED result is reported in the PhD thesis.
-The current public GitHub
-repository does not include BED result figures in `results_final` because the
-available thesis-style figures rely on an ODE-versus-surrogate comparison that
-should be rechecked with a documented public validation workflow.

-The Python surrogate workflow is now implemented as a reproducible comparison
-pipeline.
-It is intended to reproduce the main BED story from precomputed ODE
-tables rather than port the original MATLAB file line by line.
+## Current Repository Status

+The original PhD BED implementation is retained in MATLAB for provenance and methodological traceability.
+For public presentation, the repository uses the cleaner v3 baseline BED port:

+- `analyses/bayesian_experimental_design/matlab_original/BED_1M_ALL.m`
+- `analyses/bayesian_experimental_design/matlab_original/BovSys_run_v3_baseline.m`

+This version uses the published v3 MetRep equations with Dexa PK/PD switched off, so it should be interpreted as BED for the baseline metabolic-reproductive model, not as a Dexa simulation.

+The MATLAB BED workflow is not presented as the lightweight reproducibility path because it combines historical analysis variants, uses MATLAB parallel/toolbox functions, contains hardcoded legacy paths, and does not define a clean public random-seed/output convention.

+For reproducibility, the Python surrogate BED workflow is now used as the cleaner public pipeline.
+It is intended to reproduce the main BED logic from precomputed ODE simulation tables rather than port the original MATLAB file line by line.
+The full BED result remains reported in the PhD thesis; public BED figures should be interpreted as pilot reproductions unless surrogate validation, mutual-information convergence, and biological admissibility checks are documented.

 # Surrogate BED Workflow